mrhavens/openmaint_docker/README.md

 docker-compose up -d openmaint_db
 ```

 Wait between three to five minutes for the database to come fully online, then build and bring up the Tomcat container.
+If you bring the Tomcat container up too early, it will terminate, and you will have to restart it again.
 ```
 docker-compose up -d openmaint_app
 ```